zzhangjii/learning-library/data-management-library/database/options/multitenant.md

 ## Section 1: Create PDB
-This section looks at how to create a brand-new PDB.
+This section looks at how to create a new PDB.

 The tasks you will accomplish in this lab are:
 - Create a pluggable database **PDB2** in the container database **CDB1**